narenranjit/the-over-engineered-resume/public/resume.md

 - Scaled to **10K Daily Active Users** through organic marketing and community-building.
 - Engaged directly with users to gather feedback, iterating on features to achieve a **50% Day-30 retention rate**.
-- **Owned every aspect of the product** - from customer research to design to development,
+- **Owned every aspect of the product** - from customer research to design to development.

 ### Forio